gocd-contrib/docker-elastic-agents-plugin/README.md

 </pipelines>
 ```

-### Private registries authentication

-To configure the plugin with private registry, set [docker login credential file](https://docs.docker.com/engine/reference/commandline/login/) to True in the plugin settings page on your GoCD server.

-You also have to provide a docker login file configured for your private registry and store it in /var/go/.docker/config.json

 ## Troubleshooting

 Enabling debug level logging can help you troubleshoot an issue with the elastic agent plugin.
 To enable debug level logs, edit the `/etc/default/go-server` (for Linux) to add: